Stars mourn death of French designer Thierry Mugler | DW | 24.01.2022

 "I am deeply sad to hear that yet another of fashion's great innovators has left our world this week.
 Thierry Mugler, literally shaped the 1970s and 80s with his spectacular sharp designs," wrote Duran Duran keyboardist Nick Rhodes on the band's Facebook page, while singer Diana Ross shared a picture of herself and the designer on Twitter.

 Besides his groundbreaking designs for women, Mugler also bucked convention by featuring a wide range of body types and gender identities on his runways.
-Trans models such as Teri Troye and Connie Fleming have been featured in his shows, while Mugler's successor Casey Cadwallader, has continued with the fashion house's tradition sending trans stars like with Euphoria's Hunter Schafer and Pose's Dominique Jackson down the runway.
+Trans models such as Teri Troye and Connie Fleming have been featured in his shows, while Mugler's successor Casey Cadwallader has continued with the fashion house's tradition, sending trans stars such as Hunter Schafer and Dominique Jackson down the catwalk.

-Mugler also designed the outfits of singer George Michael's "Too Funky" music video in the early 1990s featuring a host of supermodels including Linda Evangelista.
+Mugler also designed the outfits of singer George Michael's "Too Funky" music video in the early 1990s, which featured a host of supermodels including Linda Evangelista.

-And the dress he fashioned for Demi Moore's character Diana Murphy in the 1993 film, "Indecent Proposal", was once coined "the most famous dress of the 1990s."
+And the dress he fashioned for Demi Moore's character Diana Murphy in the 1993 film "Indecent Proposal" was once described as "the most famous dress of the 1990s."

-Later, celebrities of the noughties would also embrace Mugler's vintage designs.
-Lady Gaga wore a Mugler outfit in her music video for "Telephone", while rapper Cardi B, who enjoyed a deep friendship with the designer, often donned his designs on red carpets and in her music videos.
+Celebrities in the noughties also embraced Mugler's designs.
+Lady Gaga wore a Mugler outfit in her music video for "Telephone", while rapper Cardi B, who enjoyed a close friendship with the designer, often donned his designs on red carpets and in her music videos.

-Mugler also designed costumes for Beyonce and her on-stage persona Sasha Fierce for her "I Am...
+Mugler designed costumes for Beyonce and her on-stage persona Sasha Fierce on her "I Am...
 World Tour."

-In 2019, he created a one-off design for Kim Kardashian to wear to that year's Met Gala that was themed "Camp: Notes on Fashion."
+In 2019, he created a one-off design for Kim Kardashian to wear to the Met Gala, themed "Camp: Notes on Fashion."
 The body-skimming latex corseted dress was adorned with beaded crystals resembling drops of water dripping off the star's body.
 It took eight months to make and was the designer's first creation in two decades for the House of Mugler.

 Born in Strasbourg, France, in 1948, Manfred Thierry Mugler had an authoritarian, old-style German upbringing, according to curator Thierry-Maxime Loriot, who spoke to DW in the past.
 His family relations lacked affection, and his mother was, according to Mugler's own description, "an artist, comedienne and tragedienne, diva and superstar."
-Wide-shouldered, 175 centimeters tall and with flaming red hair, she stood out and made a strong impression on Mugler throughout his formative years, becoming his original muse.
+Tall, broad-shouldered and with flaming red hair, she made a strong impression on Mugler throughout his formative years and became his original muse.

-Having learnt ballet, he joined the Ballet du Rhin aged 14, besides having stints as an acrobat and a fashion model.
+Having learnt ballet, he joined the Ballet du Rhin aged 14.
+He also had stints as an acrobat and a fashion model.
 After landing fashion jobs and spending time in London, Amsterdam, Milan, Barcelona, he established his eponymous label in Paris in 1973, which impressed buyers from department stores in London and New York City.

 As a marketing strategy, he dropped his first name, Manfred — which he began using again since 2007.